All your preparation, sleepless nights, and worrisome days are for these two days. Those practice tests are child’s play: this here is war.

 EnP Jean Palma already gives the primary details and reminders about what to bring and what to expect during the actual Environmental Planning Board Exam.
 All reminders are also detailed in your exam permit.

-I just want to emphasize some first-hand experiences about the physical and emotional aspect of taking the Environmental Planning Board exam.
-Part 1 and Part 2 also contain tips about preparations before, during and after the exam.
+In this post, I just want to emphasize first-hand experiences about the physical and emotional aspect of taking the Environmental Planning Board exam.

 You must be prepared.

 When I took the board exam in 2018, it was divided into two exam days.
 The first was a full day with a lunch break.
 The second was a half day that extended to early afternoon.

 Start your review for the EnP Board Exam ASAP!

 Your preparation must be complete!

 Of course, you trained in exam-taking strategies for the board exam itself.
 But, the little things can distract you from performing your best.

 A list of Things to Bring is attached to your exam permit.
 Check it!